 I nearly lost it!
 All that stress, for what!?
 Who the hell did this guy think he was, putting runes on me!?

 “What the hell for!?”
 I yelled at him.
 I didn’t mean to do it, but it just came out.
 He didn’t seem offended, though.

-“For your test.
-I wanted to see what you'd do when faced with impossible pressure.
-I'd say nintey percent of all the students I've been given fail this little test of mine, you see.
-Did you see the wand in my bag?”
-He asked, smirking, as he took out the wand.
-“Most students tried using this wand, one way or another.
+I nodded and he chuckled.
+He continued, “That was the idea.
+The wand increases your power, or at least makes you feel stronger, strong enough to at least make that water ball.
+Most students tried using this wand, one way or another.
 Mostly by tucking it in their shirts, or their pants, wherever it could touch their bodies.
-That’s where that rune of yours comes in; it lights up when this rod is used and doesn’t dim down until I give the counterspell.”
+That’s where that rune of yours comes in; it lights up when this wand is used and doesn’t dim down until I give the counterspell.”

 He waved his hand above mine, and suddenly a rune appeared on the back of my hand, and just as quickly as it lit up, it disappeared, like it was never there.
-Reed then placed the rod on my hand, but I didn’t feel the rush of power I did last time.
+Reed then placed the wand on my hand, but I didn’t feel the rush of power I did last time.